 The analysis in this case study focuses on scenarios circa 2030.
 It is assumed that all new light vehicles will be mandated to have CV technology beginning 2021 (the exact date of this mandate is uncertain at the time of writing) and median age of passenger cars is 10 years.
-With these assumptions, we estimate that the CV penetration would be about 50% by year 2030.
+With these assumptions, it can be computed that the CV penetration would be about 50% by year 2030.